cloud-gov/cg-site/_pages/pages/documentation/large-file-handling.md

 - Regular build container provide 2GB of total user space.
 Because dependencies like those included in your `Gemfile` or `package.json` will be installed here, it's a good rule of thumb to keep your total Github repository size under 1GB.
   - You can minimize your dependency size by removing development dependencies from `package.json` and using using [`npx`](https://www.npmjs.com/package/npx) to call development scripts.
   - You can also minimize your total build size by optimizing images and compressing files that are intended for download.
 - If your site starts hitting this initial limit, you can request an upgrade to 4GB of user space.
-Send an email to [federalist-support@gsa.gov](mailto:federalist-support@gsa.gov).
+Send an email to [pages-support@cloud.gov](mailto:pages-support@cloud.gov).
 - If your site is going over both of these limits, one temporary workaround is to create a new site just to store certain large assets like images, PDFs, or slide decks.
 For example, you could host large reports in a separate repository which deploys to `reports.example.gov` and then link to these assets from your primary site.

 ## Details